The Redacted Sherlock Holmes Series by Orlando Pearson

 Orlando Pearson is the creator of The Redacted Sherlock Holmes series.
 In its Baker Street dozen of volumes, Pearson demolishes forever the absurd notion that Sherlock Holmes and his even cleverer brother, Mycroft, might not have been real people.

-Pearson’s ninth collection of short works (not stories) appeared in June and features three famous composers (one female), a famous footballer (female), a scandalous woman, Queen Victoria, a Nobel prize winning scientist, Tsar Nicholas II, Charles de Gaulle, and Adolf Hitler.
+Pearson’s The Redacted Sherlock Holmes Volume IX appeared in June of last year and featured three famous composers (one female), a famous footballer (female), a scandalous woman, Queen Victoria, a Nobel prize winning scientist, Tsar Nicholas II, Charles de Gaulle, and Adolf Hitler.
+This time the Historical Novels Society said, “This book should be read and enjoyed while reclining on a chaise longue with a glass of bubbles within reach and with the willing suspension of disbelief.”

 Sir Arthur Conan Doyle wrote fifty-six short works and four longer ones about Sherlock Holmes.